+Since the first census, "[t]he Census Bureau has always attempted to count every person specified persons as the basis for apportionment, without regard to citizenship or legal resident

+Case Nos 5:20-cy-05167 5:20-cy-05169

-Since the first census, "[t]he Census Bureau has always attempted to count every person residing in a state on Census day, and the population base for purposes of apportionment has always included all persons, including aliens both lawfully and unlawfully within our borders."
-FAIR, 486 F. Supp. at 576.
-Thus, the census has historically counted individuals who have been present without regard to legal status.
-For instance, enslaved persons who escaped to a free State were counted as inhabitants of that State, despite the fact these individuals were considered under law to be fugitives illegally residing there.
-The Bureau has similarly always relied on total population in making apportionment determinations, because "[t]he apportionment
+1 residing in a state on Census day, and the population base for purposes of apportionment has 2 always included all persons, including aliens both lawfully and unlawfully within our borders."
+3 FAIR, 486 F. Supp. at 576.
+Thus, the census has historically counted individuals who have been 4 present without regard to legal status.
+8 For instance, enslaved persons who escaped to a free 5 6 State were counted as inhabitants of that State, despite the fact these individuals were considered 7 under law to be fugitives illegally residing there.
+9 The Bureau has similarly always relied on 8 total population in making apportionment determinations, because "[t]he apportionment 9 population count for each of the 50 states includes the state's total resident population (citizens 10 and non-citizens)."
+10 No census has ever systematically excluded undocumented immigrants.
+11 11 Recent history is in accord.
+As recently as 2018, the Census Bureau issued a rule 12 13 recognizing that the Constitution and federal statutes compel the conclusion that "[f]oreign 14 citizens are considered to be 'living' in the United States if, at the time of the census, they are 15 living and sleeping most of the time at a residence in the United States."
+Final 2020 Census 16 Residence Criteria and Residence Situations, 83 Fed.
+Reg.
+5,525, 5,530 (2018).
+Earlier this year, 17 the Director of the Census Bureau told Congress that the Bureau's directive and mission is to 18 "count everyone, wherever they are living."
+Hearing Before the H. Comm. on Oversight & 19 Reform, 116th Cong.
+12 (Feb.
+12, 2020).
+And four former Directors of the Census Bureau 20 , , , , 21

-&lt;sup>7 See Margaret Mikyung Lee & Erika K. Lunder, Analysis of Whether Unauthorized Aliens Must be Included in the Census, Cong.
+8 See Margaret Mikyung Lee & Erika K. Lunder, Analysis of Whether Unauthorized Aliens Must be Included in the Census, Cong.
 Rsch.
 Serv., 4 (2009) (referencing "reprint[ed] instructions [disseminated] to the Marshals for the 1820 and 1830 censuses" in Carroll D. Wright, History and Grown of the U.S. Census, Prepared for the Senate Committee on the Census, Department of Labor (1900), at 135, 140-41).

-&lt;sup>8 U.S. Census Bureau, Population of The United States in 1860, at ix-xii, https://perma.cc/MBR8-AKDU (assessing fluctuations in the fugitive slave population).
+9 U.S. Census Bureau, Population of The United States in 1860, at ix-xii, https://perma.cc/MBR8-AKDU (assessing fluctuations in the fugitive slave population).